arkeodev/Django-Price-Manager/README.md

-# RoomPriceGenie Assignment

-## Assignment Description

-Please check the [challange_definition](./challange_definition) folder.

-## Solution
+# Django Price Manager

-RoomPriceGenie is designed as a comprehensive Django-based application that automates and optimizes room pricing strategies by leveraging real-time data processing and a responsive dashboard interface.
+This app is designed as a comprehensive Django-based application that automates and optimizes room pricing strategies by leveraging real-time data processing and a responsive dashboard interface.
 Below is an overview of the key components and their roles within the system:

-### Main Components
+## Main Components

-- **RoomPriceGenie Core**:
+- **Core**:
   - **Django ASGI & WSGI**: Configurations for asynchronous and synchronous web servers.
   - **Celery**: Used for handling asynchronous task queues to manage long-running processes without blocking the main server.
   - **Routers**: Defines URL route handlers that direct incoming requests to appropriate views.